kserickson/kserickson-hugo/content/posts/a-demon-haunted-year-of-reading.md

 ![Table of books read in 2023](/images/books-table.png)

-in 2023 I read at least one page of 33 different books, and read every page of 22 of them.
+In 2023 I read at least one page of 33 different books, and read every page of 22 of them.
 Some books I started with no intention of finishing (like David Marr's *_Vision_*, of which I only wanted to re-read the first chapter), while other books I started with the intention of finishing but quickly abandoned (like James Suzman's _Work_.)
 Some books were a very slow burn (_Demons_), while others I finished in just a couple of days.

 ![Chart of daily pages and completion over time](/images/overlay-chart.png)